 ICAN may use and disclose PHI so that ICAN or others may bill and receive payment from the individual, an insurance company or a third party for the treatment and services the individual received.
 For example, ICAN may tell the individual’s insurance company about a treatment the individual is going to receive to determine whether the individual’s insurance company will cover the treatment.

 ICAN may use and disclose PHI for health care operations purposes.
 These uses and disclosures are necessary to make sure that all of ICAN’s patients receive quality care and to operate and manage ICAN’s office.
 For example, ICAN may share information with doctors, residents, nurses, technicians, clerks, and other personnel for quality assurance and educational purposes.
-ICAN also may share information with other entities that have a relationship with the individual (for example, the individual’s insurance company and anyone other than the individual who pays for the individual’s services) for the individual’s healthcare operation activities.
+ICAN also may share information with other entities that have a relationship with the individual, for example, the individual’s insurance company and anyone other than the individual who pays for the individual’s services.

 Under certain circumstances, ICAN may use and disclose PHI for research.
 For example, a research project may involve comparing the health of patients who received one treatment to those who received another, for the same condition.
 ICAN will generally ask for the individual’s written authorization before using the individual’s PHI or sharing it with others to conduct research.
 Under limited circumstances, ICAN may use and disclose PHI for research purposes without the individual’s permission.
 Before ICAN uses or discloses PHI for research without the individual’s permission, the project will go through a special approval process to ensure that research conducted poses minimal risk to the individual’s privacy.
 The individual’s information will be de‐identified.
 Researchers may contact the individual to see if the individual is interested in or eligible to participate in a study.

 ICAN will disclose PHI when required to do so by international, federal, state or local law.

 - To avert a serious threat to health or safety;